 Why Certification for Registered Nurses of Ophthalmology (CRNO)?

-The National Certification Board for Ophthalmic Registered Nurses (NCBORN) promotes delivery of safe and effective care in ophthalmic registered nursing practice through the certification of qualified Ophthalmic Registered Nurses by:
+The National Certifying Board for Ophthalmic Registered Nurses (NCBORN) promotes delivery of safe and effective care in ophthalmic registered nursing practice through the certification of qualified Ophthalmic Registered Nurses by:

 - Recognizing formally those individuals who meet the eligibility requirements of the National Certifying Board for Ophthalmic Registered Nurses (NCBORN) and pass the Certification Examination for Ophthalmic Registered Nurses.